KillaMeep/inventory-system/README.md

 ## Database Setup
-1. Before anything else, make sure you have your DB set up.
+1. Before anything else, make sure you have MariaDB installed and set up on your server.
+You can find out how to do that [here.](https://www.mariadbtutorial.com/getting-started/)
-2. For this code - as of right now -  It needs port 3306 open for tcp, and needs you to set the `port` value and `bind-address` in your `/etc/mysql/my.cnf` (or whevever your MariaDB config file is).
-Heres an example of what to change to open to all addresses on the local network (unsafe, but if its only in your network it should be fine.)
+2. For this code - as of right now -  you need port 3306 open to tcp, and you need to set the `port` value and `bind-address` in your `/etc/mysql/my.cnf` (or whevever your MariaDB config file is).
+Heres an example of what to change to open to all addresses on the local network (unsafe, but should be fine in a home environment)

 ```
 # Port or socket location where to connect